BlueNk/Sauce-bottle/README.md

 An anime style image search app that using SauceNao API

 # How to use
-Open the app and choose a picture / paste URL string, or just simply shearing to the app.
+Open the app and choose a picture / paste URL string, or just simply sharing to the app.

 You can also long press the result to share!